esantus/EVALution/README.md

  - first relatum: it is one of the relata in the file RELATA.txt
  - relation: it can be one of the following relations: Antonym, Synonym, IsA (hypernymy), PartOf (meronymy), MemberOf (meronymy), MadeOf (meronymy), Entailment, HasA (possession), HasProperty (attribute).
 For the definition of these relations, please refer to: https://github.com/commonsense/conceptnet5/wiki/Relations.
  - second relatum: it is one of the relata in the file RELATA.txt
  - tags: this field contains a comma separated list of tags, with their frequency among the total number of annotators (e.g. "CULTURE_1/5,EVENT_4/5" stays for CULTURE was tagged by 1 subject on 5, while PLANT by 4 on 5).
-NOTE: The reliability of the tags is slow, as some subjects have tried to cheat; we suggest you to rely on tags that were judged at least twice.
+NOTE: The reliability of the tags is low, as some subjects have tried to cheat; we suggest you to rely on tags that were judged at least twice.
  - sentence: this field contains a sentence that paraphrases the relation; this sentence was used in the crowdsourcing task to assess the quality of the relation.
  - distribution of votes: the next five columns are integers that represent the number of votes for each value, with reference to the sentence in the previous field: "strong disagreement" (the first one, value=1), "disagreement", "neutral", "agreement" and "strong agreement" (the last one, value=5).
  - agreement between subjects as reported by Crowdflower.